ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/server/cluster/cluster-view.markdown

    This option is available only on the Leader node
    A new voting process will be triggered and a new Leader will be elected
 5. **Force Timeout**
-   The default configuration for the RavenDB cluster is that each node expects to get a heartbeat from the cluster leader (default: every 300 milliseconds).
+   The default configuration for the RavenDB cluster is that each node expects to get a heartbeat from the cluster leader
+   (default: every 300 milliseconds).
-   Clicking 'Force Timeout' will trigger actions on the node as if it did Not hear from the Leader in this time period.
+   Clicking 'Force Timeout' will trigger actions on the node as if it did not hear from the Leader in this time period.
 6. **Remove Node from Cluster**
    Remove the node from the cluster.
 Note: The server on this node is not shut down.
 {PANEL/}